Huegoxaga/notes/java/README.md

 - it states the attributes and methods belong to the class and share by all objects under the class.
 - Instance variables belong to the object. no object, no instance variables.
 - static method and variables are created at compile time.
-- When outside the class, always access static variables and methods using the class name, not an object variable.
+- It can be accessed outside the class, always access static variables and methods using the class name, not an object variable.
 - static method has access on only static variables.
 Unless initialize new variables inside static methods.

 ```java